American Concrete Institute (ACI)

 Since 2012, Biggs has provided technical assistance to the University of Pennsylvania for the evaluation, stabilization and restoration of the historic city of Gordion, Turkey (http://sites.museum.upenn.edu/gordion/).
 His work includes the masonry Citadel Gate walls of the early Phrygian period (9th century BC) and the tumulus of Midas (8th century BC) with the world's oldest intact timber building.

-In 2012, Biggs was selected to be a visiting lecturer for the Iraqi Institute for the Conservation of Antiquities and Heritage and the University of Delaware Institute for Global Studies (http://www.artcons.udel.edu/public-outreach/iraq-institute/visiting-faculty).
+In 2013 Biggs was a visiting lecturer for the Iraqi Institute for the Conservation of Antiquities and Heritage and the University of Delaware Institute for Global Studies.
 His work includes the training of Iraqi archeologists and the evaluation of structures within the Citadel of Erbil, the oldest continuously occupied site in the world dating to 6,000 BC according to the UN.

-In 2014, the University of Pennsylvania School of Design, Historic Preservation appointed David Biggs a Lecturer
+In 2014, David Biggs was a Lecturer for the University of Pennsylvania School of Design, Historic Preservation.

 In 2015, The Getty Conservation Institute appointed Biggs a lecturer for its International Stone Conservation course in Rome, Italy.
 The course is presented in partnership with the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM).
 Also, Biggs led a team of 16 to Nepal to assist with earthqauke assessments and recovery.

 In 2018, The Structural Engineering Institute of the American Society of Civil Engineers awarded Biggs the prestigious Dennis L. Tewksbury Award.
 In addition, he was named a Fulbright Specialist candidate for 2018-2021.
 This is the second selection by Fulbright.